rpog/nexmo-developer/_documentation/client-sdk/setup/add-sdk-to-your-app/ios.md

 [client setDelegate:self];
 [client loginWithAuthToken:@"your token"];
 ```

-where `"your token"` is the string format of the jwt for the user you wish to log in.
-**Note:** self should implement the `NXMClientDelegate` protocol.
+> *Note*: self should implement `NXMClientDelegate` protocol.

-At the end of a succesfull login process, The following delegate method is called with isLoggedIn = true, now you can use the client.
+On a succesfull login, The following delegate method is called with `isLoggedIn = true`.

 **Swift**
 ```swift